The HPDrive Project

 So I decided to do all that work, scanning all the HP-IB commands which go forth and back between a 9845 host and the peripheral, checking out the manuals which describe higher level HP-IB based command sets like the AMIGO command set, finding out how to low level program those GPIB boards under modern operating systems and whatever was needed to get this task done.

-HPDrive is not restricted to an HP 9845.
-It now is supporting many combinations of host systems and HP-IB drive emulations.
+HPDrive is by far not restricted to HP 9845 computers.
+Due to its generic design, it is now supporting many combinations of host systems and HP-IB drive emulations.
 However, since my personal focus is mostly on the HP 9845 series in combination with the emulation of the standard drives which are supported by this system, in general this is what is most thoroughly tested.
-But Series 80, 200 and (with some restrictions) even 300 seem to work pretty well, too.
-Anyway, it is not impossible that other systems run into problems with the current version.
-If that happens, please just report the type of system you are using and make a protocol of the command sequences which caused the error (see at the end of this page how that can be done).
+But Series 80, 200, 300, 1000 and 64000 seem to work pretty well, too.
+Also many instruments which use HP-IB drives as mass storage.
+Even the Viper cards (HP's measuring coprocessor cards) are running with HPDrive.

-Also see another program, the HPDir utilitiy for accessing images plus real floppies and real vintage disc and tape drives from a PC in the HPDir Project section.
+Also see another program, the HPDir utilitiy for accessing images plus real floppies and real vintage disk and tape drives from a PC in the HPDir Project section.
+Also see the HP-IB Tutorial for more information on the HP-IB.

 Background: The AMIGO Command Set